Roxana Druse: Murder of William Druse

 On December 18, 1884, William Druse became a missing person.
 According to Roxana, on the morning of the murder an argument broke out between the couple.
 During the dispute, Mary tied a rope around William's neck while he was sitting at the breakfast table, while Roxana shot him in the neck.
 She threatened Frank that if he did not also shoot William, she would kill Frank.
 Afterwards, William was decapitated by his wife with an axe.
 She dismembered and burned the rest of the body in the stove, and threw the ashes of William in a pond, as well as the revolver and axe.

 Neighbors' suspicions were aroused when William did not resurface for several weeks.
-Roxalana told neighbors William was gone because he was visiting New York City, but police sparked an official investigation into his disappearance, leading them to question Frank Gates on January 16, 1885.
-Gates confessed to participating in William's murder, implicating Roxalana and Mary in the murder as well.
+Roxana told neighbors William was gone because he was visiting New York City, but police sparked an official investigation into his disappearance, leading them to question Frank Gates on January 16, 1885.
+Gates confessed to participating in William's murder, implicating Roxana and Mary in the murder as well.
 During their investigation, police found human bone fragments in the ashes dumped by the pond, as well as the bloodstained axe used in the murder, and a bloodstained floorboard in the Druse farmhouse's kitchen.

 Trial

 Mary Druse pleaded guilty to the charges against her and was sentenced to life imprisonment.
 She was sent to a penitentiary in Onondaga County, New York, to serve her sentence.

-Roxalana's trial lasted for two weeks in October 1885.
-During her trial and its aftermath, Roxalana's case became a cause célèbre in the burgeoning first-wave feminist movement in the United States.
+Roxana's trial lasted for two weeks in October 1885.
+During her trial and its aftermath, Roxana's case became a cause célèbre in the burgeoning first-wave feminist movement in the United States.
 Advocates for women's rights wrote in one petition, "Public policy requires that brutal men should be made to know that if their brutality recoils upon themselves the Law will not exact the last drop of blood from their defenseless victims.
 Those victims have no vote, no home, no refuge, no one on the bench or among the jury who can regard, nor even understand, the plea their sufferings make for them."

-Roxalana faced an all-male jury, who convicted her of first-degree murder on October 6, 1885, and passed a death sentence.
+Roxana faced an all-male jury, who convicted her of first-degree murder on October 6, 1885, and passed a death sentence.
 Roxana was sentenced to be hanged on November 25, 1885, but later the date was pushed back to February 28, 1887.